vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 You should now be able to use the same jupyter session and docker container.

+## Modifying and saving a PyTorch docker container to include new libraries
+1. Launch the PyTorch docker container using the steps above.

+2. Once in the docker container do a `pip install` of the missing libraries.

+3. Make a second SSH connection into the DGX.

+4. From the second connection, check running docker images by running `docker ps`.
+Note the CONTAINER_ID of the PyTorch container running in the other SSH connection.

+5. Run the following docker command to create a new image:<br>
+Generic Example:<br>
+docker commit CONTAINER_ID NEW_IMAGE_NAME<br><br>
+Real-world Example:<br>
+docker commit d4576eda8284 na_docker

+6. To run the newly created container run:<br>
+Generic Example:<br>
+docker run --gpus all --net=host -it -v testfolder:/workspace/testfolder na_docker<br><br>
+Real-world Example:<br>
+docker run --gpus all --net=host -it -v n_arc:/workspace/n_arc na_docker

 Please reach out to Umang Chaudhry at umang.chaudhry@vanderbilt.edu with any questions.